picocms/Pico/CONTRIBUTING.md

 Having said that: we really appreciate it when you apply the guidelines in part or wholly as that will save us time which, in turn, we can spend on bugfixes and new features.

-Once you decide you want to contribute to *Picos core* (which we really appreciate!) you can fork the project from https://github.com/picocms/Pico.
-If you're interested in developing a *plugin* or *theme* for Pico, please refer to the [development section](http://picocms.org/plugin-dev.html) of our website.

 Issues
 ------